-What is preeclampsia?.
-This is the presence of blood pressure ≥ 140/90 in pregnancy with protein in urine.
+This is the presence of blood pressure ≥ 140/90 in pregnancy (usually after 20 weeks) with protein in urine or other signs that organs are affected.

-There are many risk factors that predisposes to preeclampsia in pregnancy.
+There are many risk factors that predispose to preeclampsia in pregnancy.
 This has been outlined in this article.

 Preeclampsia : Definition, Causes, Symptoms, Signs And Risk Factors.

 However, Not all pregnant women with high blood pressure will develop convulsion.
-Convulsion in eclampsia is short lived and resolves on its own.
+Convulsion in eclampsia is short lived and may stop on its own, but it can recur and can be dangerous.

 Therefore, quick treatment is necessary for all patients with eclampsia.
 This is because eclampsia can cause death to the mother and baby.